Was Bali better before ?

 Amusingly, each one of these areas is catering to a distinct category of visitors :

-So if you’re seeking to discover the Balinese culture, I would advise to stay away from them.
-It doesn’t mean that they bad.
+So if you’re seeking to discover the Balinese culture, I would advise to stay away from these areas.
+It doesn’t mean that they have to be avoided at all cost.

 For instance, I used to come to Bali from Jakarta for the weekends with friends.
 We would rent a villa in Uluwatu, have a night out in Seminyak in La Favela and Mirrors or Jenja.
 The next day chilling at the beach or the pool and catching a sunset at Single Fin, Rock Bar or El Cabron … We had great time, but we were disconnected from the common Balinese daily life.